-Located just outside the small village of Firsdown 5 miles from Salisbury, Figsbury Rings lies at the end of a rather potholed track in the middle of the countryside.
-Now owned by the National Trust, the rings are free for all to visit, with free parking on site.
+Just outside the small village of Firsdown 5 miles from Salisbury, Figsbury Rings lies at the end of a rather potholed track in the middle of the countryside.
 You enter through a latched gate and walk down a wild hedge-lined path before emerging into a wide open space with ramparts rising up in front of you.

 You can wander at will, explore down in the ditches or walk the narrow chalky path at the very top of the ramparts.